B2B strategies for sales.

 Your potential client hangs up the phone, your first sales call with her is over.
 You made a good impression, and believe the customer is truly interested.
 Are you going to let her enthusiasm burn out, or take action to keep her interested?

 We noticed a 71% increase in sales in the first quarter of 2015.
 Among many reasons for that, optimising our sales cycle played the biggest part in the increase.

 A prospecting team (Sales Development Reps) is becoming a must-have in B2B companies.
 If you plan to actively approach your customers at scale, regular salespeople won’t cut it.
 Who should you hire for an SDR position to find your clients?

 One of the readers asked me about a frequent inside sales problem – clients wanting to meet before they close the deal.
 Inside sales teams work using phone, e-mail and social media first and do very little of anything else.
 So what should they do?
 Meet their clients?
 Hide from them?

 The first time you call potential clients is always interesting.
 It’s impossible to know what questions or objections you’re going to have to deal with in your efforts to qualify the lead.
-It’s probably why calls are easily my favorite part of sales.
-I’ve made (and still am making) tons of calls, and want to give you a few pointers for being better at connecting with future customers.
+It’s probably why calls are easily my favourite part of sales.
+I’ve made (and still, am making) tonnes of calls, and want to give you a few pointers for being better at connecting with future customers.
 I’ll start with something pretty obvious, the importance of focus, and as you read on there will be a lot of actionable advice for improving your first call with new clients.

 Arranging a deal when it comes to software development can be tricky.
 I’ve seen a lot of software dev deals that went wrong because of poorly defined responsibilities and scope of negotiations.
 Developers often don’t know what their area of negotiation is, or just assume that you don’t exactly need to define it.